benfrick/docs-portfolio/doc/commerce/mobile/post-purchase/use-order.md

 The Manufacturer's Suggested Retail Price (MSRP) in the both the Member List Order Details by ID and Guest List Order Details by ID response come from downstream services.
 When the downstream service returns a null MSRP, the Post Purchase API attempts to calculate the value.

+The Post Purchase API:

-First, the Post Purchase API gets the MSRP value from the [Product Feeds V2 API]{:target="new-tab"}.
-It then gets the line item quantity and retail price from the [User Order Details API]{:target="new-tab"}.
-If the MSRP is null, the Post Purchase API calculates and compares two variables to determine MSRP, `possibleMSRP` and `lineItemChargedPrice`.
-Once it calculates the two variables, it determines whether to include both MSRP and `lineItemChargedPrice` in the response, or just `lineItemChargedPrice`.
-The calculations and comparisons of those two variables are described below.
+1. Gets the MSRP value from the [Product Feeds V2 API]{:target="new-tab"}.
+2. Gets the line item quantity and retail price from the [User Order Details API]{:target="new-tab"}.
+3. If MSRP is null, it calculates and compares two variables to determine MSRP, `possibleMSRP` and `lineItemChargedPrice`.
+4. Based on the value of the two variables and other factors, it determines whether to include both MSRP and `lineItemChargedPrice` in the response, or just `lineItemChargedPrice`.

+The calculations and comparisons of `possibleMSRP` and `lineItemChargedPrice` are described below.

 > **TIP**: Certain geographies such as Japan explicitly require that MSRP be excluded from the order details response.